keenanpayne/keenanpayne.com/pages/index.md

 ## Page Planks
 planks:
-  - name: 'masthead'
+  - name: 'introduction'
   - name: 'post-list'
   - name: 'projects'

-## Masthead
+## Introduction
-masthead: I'm Keenan
+introduction: I'm Keenan
-masthead_subtitle: By day, I'm a web developer at <a href="https://asana.com" class="-cta">Asana</a>.
+introduction_subtitle: By day, I'm a web developer at <a href="https://asana.com" class="-cta">Asana</a>.
 By night, I'm a freelancer helping businesses succeed on the web. <small>Welcome to my little corner of the internet</small>
-masthead_center:

 ## Post List
 post_list_title: "Latest ramblings"